Why Is My Cat Sneezing?

 Less common reasons include:

-- A foreign body stuck in the nose- rare because cat's have very tiny nostrils.
+- A foreign body stuck in the nose, which is rare because cats have very tiny nostrils.

 - More serious infections like Feline Leukemia or Feline Immunodeficiency Virus.